pippinbarr/cart253/guides/course-software.md

 1. Use the link to download GitHub Desktop to your computer
 1. Install it

-For now, **don't run GitHub Desktop** as you won't have created your course repository, which is what we will use it for.
+For now, **don't run GitHub Desktop** just yet as you won't have created your course repository, which is what we will use it for.

 **NOTE:** You can also do all your version control inside VS Code if you'd like to.
-It's a little more complex to set up, so ask your instructor or TA if you want help to do it.
+It's more complex to set up and involves the terminal among other things, so ask your instructor or TA if you want help to do it.

 ## Zoom